hove-io/navitia/documentation/slate/source/includes/realtime.md

 ```
 The effect of the disruption is `SIGNIFICANT_DELAYS`.
 It means that the train will arrive late at one or more stations in its journey.

 In the disruption, the delay can be found in the list of "impacted_stops" with the departure/arrival status set to "delayed".

+* "base_arrival_time"/"base_departure_time" represent the scheduled arrival/departure time without taking into account the delay
+* whereas "amended_arrival_time"/"amended_departure_time" are the actual arrival/departure time, after the delay is applied

 See the [disruption](#disruption) objects section for its full content and description.

 <div></div>